Yousef1550/Social-App/README.md

 ## Prerequisites
 - Ensure you have **Node.js** and **npm** installed on your machine.
+- To install the project dependencies, run `npm install` in the project directory terminal.
 - Set up a SQL database (e.g., MySQL or PostgreSQL).
 ---

 "# Social-App"